 Finally, the need for a new pool deck might simply come down to the issue of age.
 Like your roof, your car and every appliance in your home, age will also take its tole on your pool deck.
 Wood can rot.
 Tiles can crack.
 Those would be reasons enough to undertake this project.
 Like the other types of renovation, replacing a pool deck because of old age will provide you with an opportunity to revitalize the entire pool area.
 You can expand the deck, add in hot tub, or change the deck material for a totally new look.
 The options are endless.

 Pool Deck Renovation is our Expertise

 One of the benefits of living in Florida with a pool is that it can be open all year long.
 That means it is always a good time to schedule your deck renovation with GPS Pools.
 Call one of our locations in New Tampa, Land O’Lakes, and Lutz, which proudly serves nearby areas such as Wesley Chapel, Pebble Creek, Tampa Palms, Odessa, Seven Springs, Lake Fern, and more.

-With a thorough inspection of the deck, our remodeling experts will be able to judge the severity of the situation and whether it might cause a potential health hazard.
+With a thorough inspection, our pool deck remodeling experts will be able to judge the severity of the situation and whether it might cause a potential health hazard.
 GPS Pools know that the quicker they can help with your deck remodeling, the quicker you can get back to enjoying those endless hours by the pool.
 Make your GPS Pool appointment today and Saturday hours are available.